levelfiveteam/railsbank-sdk/README.md

 [![Build Status](https://travis-ci.com/levelfiveteam/railsbank-sdk.svg?token=42A9e8Yz9HCHugYVWyzW&branch=master)](https://travis-ci.com/levelfiveteam/railsbank-sdk)

+This repository is actively used in projects, and we will be maintaining it regularly.

 ### Licence
 You are free to reuse and adapt this content with credit, for non-commercial purposes.
 Please review License for further information.